 How do my choices and ideas affect other people and places?

 How do my ideas about others-and theirs about me-affect our interactions?

 What are the current global issues of today and what is my part in contributing to the betterment of the world?

-Trips are organized through Rustic Pathways and the Pacific and Asian Affairs Council (PAAC), and chaperoned by HPA faculty.
+Trips are organized through Rustic Pathways and chaperoned by HPA faculty.
 Participation in the service component of these experiences will earn community service credit.
 Some financial aid is available.

-Past trip opportunities have included China, Costa Rica, India, Japan, New Zealand, Oahu, Peru, Tanzania, Washington D.C.
+Past trip opportunities have included Australia, China, Costa Rica, India, Japan, New Zealand, Oahu, Peru, Tanzania, and Washington D.C.

 View the tentative itinerary

 Students will be able to explore critical issues facing Cuba, and turn ideas into actionable solutions during design thinking workshops.
 When applied to social issues, this intentional design process can outline how entrepreneurs can conquer some of the world’s most pressing challenges.
 Students will be able to present their ideas to a panel of judges at the end of their trip.
 Other highlights include a trip to Banao to learn about sustainable tourism and conservation, a mangrove restoration service project, a visit to the Che Guevara Museum, examination of a biosphere project in Las Terrazas, and exploration of the fascinating city of Havana.

 Morocco - Souqs, Service, and Surfing